srobinson0586/ttg-basic/1-python-programming/1.22_data_structures/knowledge_check.md

     ANSWER:
     ```

-3. Short Answer: Three nodes are pushed in the following sequence onto a stack:
+3. Short Answer: Nodes are pushed in the following sequence onto a stack:

     `A`, `D`, `C`, `B`, `E`